 Nationwide, the numbers are pretty awful.
 Approximately 4.7 million people suffer a dog bite injury every year.
-If that was not bad enough, roughly half of the bite victims are kids between the age of 5 and 9.
-That means, each year, millions of young kids are attacked and seriously injured by a dog bite.
-Furthermore, one out of every five dog attacks causes a bite injury so severe that professional medical treatment is needed.
+If that isn't bad enough, roughly half the bite victims are children between 5 and 9.
+That means, each year, millions of young kids are attacked and seriously injured by a dog bite.Certain Breeds of Dogs Are Known to Be Violent

-Many dog bite injuries are quite serious requiring weeks or months of rehabilitative treatment.
+Some people mistakenly believe dog bites are not severe; simply disinfect the wound, and you are good to go.
+Many serious dog bite injuries require weeks or months of rehabilitative treatment.
 For example, the types of injuries suffered as a result of dog bites and dog attacks include:

 - Facial and body lacerations

-- Broken bones (e.g., bones in your hand)
+- Broken bones

-- Loss of a limb, or limbs
+- Loss of a limb

 - Eye damage